It is important to find the right contractor to help you build the deck of your dreams. Here are a few best practices to help you choose a contractor.

 To ensure a return on your investment, it’s important to find the right contractor to help you build the deck of your dreams.
 If you plan to hire someone to build a deck, the process of vetting a contractor will involve homework and legwork on your part -- similar to sourcing a trusted, qualified professional to work on any other home-related service, such as landscaping, roofing, or painting.
 However, there are some more specific differences to consider when vetting a contractor to build your deck, too.

 If you need a deck built, hiring a recommended TrexPro® can help eliminate some of the headaches typically involved with finding a trusted professional.
-TrexPro deck builders are trained and knowledgeable in Trex products and installation practices and carry general liability insurance, as required.
+TrexPro deck installers are trained and knowledgeable in Trex products and installation practices and carry general liability insurance, as required.

 If you’re planning to hire someone to build your deck, here are a few best practices to keep in mind to help you choose the right professional.